What should I know about my young adult dog?

 Breed-specific information for your young adult dog

 Your dog’s breed may put them at higher risk for developing certain diseases.
 If your dog is a mixed-breed, consider DNA testing for breed identification to determine risk factors for breed-specific conditions.
-At your visit, your veterinarian will want to screen your dog for orthopedic, kidney, liver, and eye abnormalities that may be breed-related.
+At your visit, your veterinarian will screen your dog for orthopedic, kidney, liver, and eye abnormalities that may be breed-related.
 Early detection is one of the most effective ways to keep your dog healthy and happy.